TCatshoek/lstar/README.md

 # lstar

 My implementation of the L* algorithm by Dana Angluin.

-Example run on a very simple state machine can be found in `main.py`

-The only equivalence checker currently implemented just bruteforces it's way through all possible input combinations and is probably too slow for any real world problems.
+Also contains a modified version that learns mealy machines instead of DFAs.

+Currently the only available equivalence checkers are bruteforce, and random walk.
+W-method is on the todo list.

 #### Installation
-The only dependency right now is graphviz `pip install graphviz`
+Dependencies `pip install graphviz tabulate`

 Please make sure the `dot` executable is in your path.
 #### Simple example